|Tamil Movie Naan Kadavul Year 2009|

 Bala has been one of the best filmmakers of Contemporary Indian Film Industry who vividly researches every aspect before dealing with the peculiar subject.
 Fine!
 Here with 'Naan Kadavul', he peaks to the farthest heights fetching the best credits for the attempts that veteran Mani Rathnam and Shankar failed to do.

-The film opens with a father who with his stupidity abandoned his son Rudhra (Aarya) in Varanasi heeding to the foretelling of astrologers.
+The film opens with a father who with his abandoned his son Rudhra (Aarya) in Varanasi heeding to the foretelling of astrologers.
 Years later, realizing his misdeed, he returns to Kasi for getting his son back to hometown of Tamil Nadu.

 But, Rudhra who has turned into Aghory has no emotional bonding with his family.
 Indeed, he sets out into dark caves chanting mantras, smoking Ganjas with the prideful statement uttered all the times 'Aham Brahmaasmi' (Naan Kadavul – I'm God).
 Meanwhile, he comes across the most pitiable physically and mentally challenged men, women and children who are tortured to beg by Thandavam (Devaraj) and other mafias involved in trading them.